fkromer/awesome-embedded-linux/readme.md

 - [nginx](http://nginx.org/) - Web server and reverse proxy server with a strong focus on high concurrency, performance and low memory usage.
 - [nostromo](http://www.nazgul.ch/dev_nostromo.html) - nhttpd is a simple, fast and secure HTTP server.
 - [sthttpd](https://github.com/blueness/sthttpd) - A simple, small, portable, fast, and secure HTTP server.

+## Zero configuration networking

+- [Avahi](http://avahi.org/) - Service Discovery for Linux using mDNS/DNS-SD.
+- [JmDNS](http://jmdns.sourceforge.net/) - Java implementation of multi-cast DNS and can be used for service registration and discovery in local area networks.

 ## Books